Parliament of Albania: Since 1991

-Committees of the Parliament
+Committees

 Parliamentary committees investigate specific matters of policy or government administration or performance that cannot be directly handled by the Parliament due to their volume.
 The committees provide an opportunity for organisations and individuals to participate in policy making and to have their views placed on the public record and considered as part of the decision-making process.

 The Parliament has the following committees: